skip to navigationskip to main content

 • Holdover gift relief – on some gifts of business assets, or gifts made into trusts mean the tax does not become payable until the person, or trustee who receives the gift disposes of it.

 • Business asset disposal relief (formerly known as Entrepreneurs’ relief) - allows disposal of a material part or all of your business to have the CGT rate reduced to 10%.
-There is a lifetime limit which is £1 million in relation to disposals from 11 March 2020 (previously £10 million).
+There is a lifetime limit which is £1 million in relation to disposals from 11 March 2020 (previously £10 million from 2011 to 2022).

 Capital Losses